 Tata Motors enters premium hatchback segment, rolls out Altroz

-With the class defining, new premium hatchback, Altroz, Tata Motors is expanding its market coverage further, he said adding, "we have lots more in store for 2020 and we have just commenced unveiling our well-defined future product portfolio".
-The Altroz will be available in five trim levels across all Tata Motors authorised dealerships, the company said.
+Last week, Altroz became only the second car in India to receive a 5-star safety rating for adult protection in Global NCAP crash tests.
+"We are elated to begin 2020 in style with our new generation of passenger cars today.
+These new models are beyond BS-VI and will redefine every segment they are meant for," said Mayank Pareek, President - Passenger Vehicles Business Unit (PVBU), Tata Motors.

+In India, hatchbacks account for 49 percent of all cars sold in the country, and of this, the premium hatchback sub-segment accounts for 26 percent, he said.
+"Its share has increased from 9 percent to 26 percent over the recent years," he added.

-It comes with six different factory-fitted customisable options to be chosen from four packs - the Rhythm, Style, Luxe and Urban.
-Additionally, with the introduction of the Altroz and the Nexon, Tata Motors also becomes the first original equipment manufacturer (OEM) to launch BSVI-ready diesel variants in their respective segments, the company said.
+"So for us, this is an important launch.
+This is one of the most premia and encouraging segments in the industry and offers us good scope to increase our market share," he said.
+Additionally, with the introduction of Altroz and Nexon, Tata Motors also becomes the first original equipment manufacturer (OEM) to launch BS-VI ready diesel variants in their respective segments, the company said.

-"These new models are beyond BSVI and will redefine every segment they are meant for with class-leading design, safety, technology and driving dynamics," said Mayank Pareek, President – Passenger Vehicles Business Unit (PVBU), Tata Motors.
-The new Nexon will be available in 1.2L Revotron turbocharged petrol BSVI engine, commanding a starting price of Rs 6.95 lakh.
+The new Nexon will be available in 1.2L Revotron turbocharged petrol BS-VI engine, commanding a starting price of Rs 6.95 lakh.
+Nexon 2020 will be offered in 6-speed manual and AMT options and is equipped with best-in-class safety features and will be the first car from Tata Motors to feature the 'iRA Tech' -- the new connected car technology, which has been designed specifically for India and caters to its unique driving conditions, the company said.

-It comes with a 1.2L Revotron petrol BSVI engine, with a price tag starting at Rs 4.60 lakh, Tata Motors said.
-The Tigor 2020 will be available at a starting price of Rs 5.75 lakh and will come with a 1.2L Revotron petrol BSVI engine, the company said.
+It comes with a 1.2L Revotron petrol BS-VI engine, with price starting at Rs 4.60 lakh, Tata Motors said.
+Tigor 2020 will be available at a starting price of Rs 5.75 lakh and will come with a 1.2L Revotron petrol BS-VI engine, the company added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)